guide

 • It takes a long time for the radiators to warm up

-When they install your boiler, your installer should clean out your heating system before starting up the new one.
-This service should include:
+Your installer should flush out and clean your heating system before starting up the new one.
+They should also add a chemical inhibitor to prevent the build-up of sludge.

-Do I need system filters / scale reducers?
+Do I need system filters or scale reducers?

-A scale reducer – as you probably guessed! – is for reducing the limescale in your system.
-If you live in an area with hard water, you’re especially likely to get a build-up of limescale.
+A scale reducer prevents limescale in your system.
+If you live in an area with hard water, you’re more likely to get a build-up of limescale.
 It’s now standard for a filter to be fitted as part of an installation, and the cost (between £75 and £1201) will be included in the job.

 You’re within your rights to ask for the filter – and the cost – not to be included, but it might invalidate your boiler’s warranty.
-Plus, in many cases, it’s worth paying for the add-on, to stop your system getting clogged up later.
+In most cases, it’s worth getting one to stop your system from clogging up later on.

 How will the plume be managed?

-The “plume” is a term for the waste gases released from the boiler.
-These go through the boiler flue – the pipe which releases the gases from the boiler to the air outside your house.
+The “plume” is a term for the waste gases that come from the boiler.
+These go through the boiler flue – the pipe that releases the gases from the boiler to the air outside your home.

-It’s important to consider where the plume is released, because it includes carbon and other gases which can be harmful.
-Neighbours are likely to complain if the plume is released too close to their property.
-If it looks like being an issue, it’s possible to take the plume away using an extra pipe, called a plume management kit.
+It’s important to consider where the plume will be released because it includes carbon and other gases which can be harmful.
+For example, your neighbours might complain if the plume is released close to their home.
+If you think something like this might be an issue, it’s possible to take the plume away using an extra pipe, called a plume management kit.

 Do your radiators need replacing?

-Sometimes, radiators may stop working properly due to issues such as corrosion.
-If you’ve had problems with yours, ask your installer to see if they think it’s worth getting new ones.
+Sometimes, radiators can stop working properly.
+If you’ve had problems with yours, ask your installer if they think it’s worth getting new ones.

 Which energy-saving measures will you choose?

-For every new boiler installed, by law you must include at least one of these 4 energy-saving measures:
+For every new boiler installed, by law, you need to include at least 1 of these 4 energy-saving measures:

-• Flue gas heat recovery – this is a system that captures heat in the gases leaving the boiler, using them to heat the cold water going in.
+• Flue gas heat recovery – a system that captures heat in the gases leaving the boiler, and uses them to heat the cold water going in.
 This lowers the amount of energy needed to power the boiler.

-• Load-compensating thermostats – this is a new type of thermostat that monitors your home’s internal temperature more precisely than a normal thermostat.
-This makes the boiler even better at warming your home to the temperature you’d like.
+• Load-compensating thermostats – a new type of thermostat that monitors the temperature in your home more exactly.
+This makes the boiler even better at warming your home to the right temperature.

 • Smart heating controls – using a smart thermostat, you can adjust the temperature of your home remotely.
-This gives you more control, and can help you cut down on heating when you don’t need it.
+This gives you more control and can help you cut down on energy.

 How long does it take to fit a boiler?

-This depends on what you’re having done.
-Here are some things to consider:
+This really depends on what you’re having done.
+Here are some rough timelines to consider:

-• If it’s a like-for-like swap – i.e if you’re adding the same type of boiler, in the same location – for instance, replacing your combi boiler with another combi.
-This should take a day or less.
+• If you’re getting the same type of boiler, in the same place, it should take a day or less.

-• If you’re changing the boiler location – this should take 1 - 2 days, as it’s more complicated than a straight swap.
-New pipework will need to be installed, and there might be other complications, depending on the layout of your home, and the new location.
+• If you’re changing the boiler’s location, it should take 1–2 days.
+This is more complicated than a straight swap.
+You’ll need new pipework, and there might be other complications, depending on the layout of your home and where the boiler will be moving to.

-After they’re done, you should ask your engineer for:
+After they’ve finished, you should ask your engineer for:

-• A Building Regulations certificate – this proves that the engineer has notified the local authority that they’ve installed a new gas appliance.
-Find out more on the Gas-Safe website.
+• A Building Regulations certificate.
+This proves that your engineer has told the local authority that they’ve installed a new gas appliance.
+Find out more on the Gas Safe website.

 What happens after the installation?

-Once your shiny new boiler is in place, your engineer should run some safety and performance checks.
-They should log the results in the back of the instruction manual.
+Once your new boiler is in, your engineer should run some safety and performance checks.
+And they should log the results in the back of the instruction manual.

-If you have any safety worries about how your boiler was fitted, make sure to follow up right away.
-It’s the engineer’s responsibility to fix any installation issues – and there should be no extra cost to you.
+If you have any safety worries about how your boiler was fitted, make sure you follow up right away.
+It’s the engineer’s responsibility to fix any installation issues, and there shouldn’t be any extra cost to you.

 How much will a boiler installation cost?

-Just like with the time it takes to install a boiler, the cost of fitting a boiler depends on the type of installation.
-Generally, the more complicated it is, the more it’ll cost!
-Here are the options:
+Again, the cost of fitting a boiler depends on the type of installation.
+Generally, the more complicated it is, the more it’ll cost.
+This should give you a rough idea:

-• If you’re opting for the same type of boiler, but you want to move its position, this can add more time – around a half a day – and also raise the cost.
-Moving the boiler, in addition to any other charges, can cost between £300 and £8003.
+• If you’re going for the same type of boiler, but you want to move its position, it can cost an extra £300–£8004.

 How to choose the right boiler